Is OneDrive Good for Backing up Photos?

 Step 3.
 Hit Upload File from the top menu after adding OneDrive (OneDrive will be listed automatically).

 Step 4.
-Choose pictures, and hit Open to backup pictures to OneDrive on the computer.
+Choose pictures, and hit Open to backup pictures to OneDrive on the computer in bulk.

 Part 2. iCloud Photos Backup to OneDrive

 If you're using an iPhone, and enabled iCloud Photos to backup your pictures on your iPhone, and if iCloud storage is full, you can migrate iPhone photos to OneDrive to free up space for iCloud.
 Considering that condition, MultCloud can also do you a big favor.
 To show you how it works, check the following steps to move iCloud Photos to OneDrive:

 1. Please click Add Cloud > iCloud Photos to add, be sure you have added OneDrive.